Diddleberto/voxpop/README.md

 # voxpop
-Generates 'vox pop' response images from an image and text
+Generates 'vox pop' response images from images and text.